reece-mukalazi-IT/Automated-Cluster-Management-Engine/README.md

 Definitions (CRDs) — such as `AppEnvironment` — and continuously reconciles cluster state to match your declared intent.

-I will also be self hosting this project, relying on my own personal computer and utilising systems like proxmox to make this possible.
+I will also be self hosting this project, relying on my own personal hardware and utilising systems like proxmox to make this possible.

 This is how the Automated Cluster Management Engine queuing system will work: